-Her debut album will be released in 2020 which she recorded at Soup Studios with Giles Barrett in collaboration with musicians Essa Flett and Hannah Thomas, Maria Rodriguez Reina, Ansuman Biswas, Johnny Helm and Matt Dibble.
+Her debut album "Glenaphuca" will be released in 2020 which she recorded at Soup Studios with Giles Barrett in collaboration with musicians Essa Flett and Hannah Thomas, Maria Rodriguez Reina, Ansuman Biswas, Johnny Helm and Matt Dibble.

 She has travelled the world, finding beauty and magic in the company of strangers and this wanderlust has been a source of inspiration for much of her work.
 She initially trained as an actor and worked internationally in many gloriously diverse stage productions.
 As a singer she played with the Gaelic ensemble Rún at Glastonbury, The Union Chapel, Southbank Centre and folk festivals across the UK.

 She has released one EP “Catch Me” and two singles “Wise Owl” and “Hecate”